Which ITR Should I File? Types of ITR Forms for FY 2024-25 (AY 2025-26)

 ITR-5

-ITR-5 is for firms, LLPs (Limited Liability Partnership), AOPs (Association of Persons), BOIs (Body of Individuals), Artificial Juridical Person (AJP), Estate of deceased, Estate of insolvent, Business trust and investment fund.
+ITR-5 is for firms, LLPs (Limited Liability Partnership), AOPs (Association of Persons), BOIs (Body of Individuals), Artificial Juridical Persons (AJP), Estate of deceased, Estate of insolvent, Business trust and investment fund.

 ITR-6

-For Companies other than companies claiming exemption under section 11 (Income from property held for charitable or religious purposes), this return has to be filed electronically only.
+For Companies other than companies claiming exemption under Section 11 (Income from property held for charitable or religious purposes), ITR-6 has to be filed electronically only.

 ITR-7